kapouer/matchdom/README.md

 - index: the current index of expression upon which the filter is called
 - cancel: if true, current expression is not merged

-The following methods (which are useful to write filters that are independent of their position inside a text node or an attribute):
+And methods:
-- set(str): updates node or attr value
+- write(str): updates node or attr value
-- get(): returns node or attr value
+- read(): returns node or attr value
+- ignoreHits(): ignore other hits

 ### place